NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 used above.
 These should be decreased if the DEM is not reliable, and increased otherwise.
 See :numref:`heights_from_dem` for more details, and :numref:`bundle_adjust` for the documentation of all options above.

+If large errors are still left at the image periphery, one may increase ``--robust-threshold`` to 2-5 or so, to focus more on those.

 .. figure:: images/kaguya_intrinsics_opt_example.png
    :name: kaguya_intrinsics_opt_example